Survive The Onset

 ⚠️ CDC CONFIRMS: Unknown pathogen causes "extreme aggression, loss of cognitive function, and apparent insensitivity to pain"

-Tony shut the hatch, and Hutch climbed into the passenger seat.
-He buckled his seatbelt immediately, no hesitation.
+Hutch climbed into the passenger seat and buckled his seatbelt.

 Tony kept his eyes forward.
 “Yeah?”

-Tony’s hands tightened on the wheel.
-Asia was far.
-But the military bringing people in meant it was serious.
+Asia was far away.
+But bringing in the military meant it was serious.
 It meant they were trying to get ahead of something.

 Hutch nodded.
-“Unrest.
-Reports of violence.”

 Tony glanced over.
 Hutch’s face was calm, but his eyes were awake.